WillBridge0789/WillBridge0789.github.io/blog.md

 Organizing and cleaning up code, making everything readable and leaving comments to explain what block of code is doing what.

 ### 4. What is one thing that programmers hate doing?
 I would think micromanaging and maybe BEING micromanaged.

+# Sprint 3 Technical Article
+### 1. What is pseudocode and how does it help with programming?
+Pseudocode is writing code, not in actual code but in English.
+Its essentially an outline to help make sense of what you're going to actually code logically.